mapbox/mapbox-gl-native/platform/ios/docs/guides/Adding Points to a Map.md

 ## MGLPointAnnotation

-It's straightforward to add an annotation to a map.
+It’s straightforward to add an annotation to a map.
 You can use `MGLPointAnnotation` as is, or you can subclass it to add annotations with richer data.

 ```swift
 let annotation = MGLPointAnnotation()